adityadani/pxdocs/content/portworx-install-with-kubernetes/migration/px-motion/_index.md

 ```
 Copy and save this to a file called clusterpair.yaml on the source cluster.

-### Create the ClusterPair
+#### Apply the generated ClusterPair on the source cluster

-On the source cluster create the clusterpair by applying the generated spec.
+On the **source** cluster create the clusterpair by applying the generated spec.
 ```
 $ kubectl apply -f clusterpair.yaml
 clusterpair.stork.libopenstorage.org/remotecluster created